 You have just finished installing your new water heater, saving hundreds of dollars by doing it on your own.
-It’s almost time for you to celebrate your victory with a long, hot shower.
-Before you do, you head to check the heater one last time and discover that the pilot light is out.
+You head to check the heater one last time and discover that the pilot light is out.
 Surely there must be a mistake, so you reset the pilot light.
 Only a few minutes pass, and it goes out again.
 You get the blinking red code that lets you know that means thermopile voltage low.

 What does this technical term mean, and how can you resolve it?
-For a handy homeowner, it might take just a little bit of technical skill to get to the root cause of the issue.
 This is a known issue for many Honeywell water heaters.
 Here’s how you can resolve it.

 What Does Thermopile Voltage Low Mean?

 Having a basic understanding of how your unit works can be extremely helpful.
 Let’s dig in deep to explain what it means to encounter low thermopile voltage.

 When it comes to your hot water heater, the pilot light heats up the thermopile.
 As this occurs, they produce a small voltage of electricity that passes over to the gas control valve.
 A pilot light can go out.
 When this happens, there is no electricity, so it shuts down the gas control valve until the light is relit.
 The mechanism required to relight your pilot light depends on how new or old your unit is.

 The thermopile is the compilation of several thermocouples together.
 They produce enough current to power up a small circuit board, used in conjunction with a more modern electronic gas valve.

 Thermopiles are used to provide something like an output in response to temperature.
 This is important in a hot water heater where you want the water to come out at a certain temperature standard.
 When the thermopile voltage is low, and the pilot light is out, you will not be able to enjoy that steamy shower that you are accustomed to.
 So, what do you do when your water heater thermopile voltage is low?